-Catabasis Pharmaceuticals, Inc. (the "Company") is a clinical-stage biopharmaceutical company focused on the discovery, development and commercialization of novel therapeutics based on the Company's proprietary Safely Metabolized And Rationally Targeted, or SMART, linker technology platform.
-The Company's SMART linker technology platform is based on the concept of treating diseases by simultaneously modulating multiple biological targets in one or more related disease pathways.
-The Company engineers bi-functional product candidates that are conjugates of two molecules, or bioactives, each with known pharmacological activity, joined by one of the Company's proprietary SMART linkers.
-The SMART linker conjugates are designed for enhanced efficacy and improved safety and tolerability.
-The Company seeks to develop therapies that modulate multiple targets in the disease pathway.
-The Company targets therapeutic areas and specific diseases with significant unmet medical needs where it believes it will have a competitive advantage.
-The Company's focus is on treatment for rare diseases, such as Duchenne Muscular Dystrophy ("DMD").
-The Company is also developing other product candidates for the treatment of serious lipid disorders.
+Catabasis Pharmaceuticals, Inc. (the "Company") is a clinical-stage biopharmaceutical company focused on the discovery, development and commercialization of novel therapeutics based on the Company's proprietary Safely Metabolized And Rationally Targeted, or SMART, linker drug discovery platform.
+The Company's SMART linker technology platform enables the Company to engineer product candidates that can simultaneously modulate multiple targets in a disease.
+The Company's proprietary product candidates impact pathways that are central to diseases where efficacy may be optimized by a multiple target approach.
+The Company's primary focus is on treatments for rare diseases.
+The Company is also developing product candidates for the treatment of serious lipid disorders.
+The Company has applied its SMART linker drug discovery platform to build an internal pipeline of product candidates for rare diseases and plans to pursue partnerships to develop additional product candidates.
 The Company was incorporated in the State of Delaware on June 26, 2008.